Setup Guide

 Summary

-By following these steps, you'll have the FireTail platform set up and ready to manage APIs, integrations, notifications, and more.
-Additionally, you'll be able to view findings, set up incident policies, access reports, and configure actions for automated tasks on your APIs, among other features.
+By following these steps, you'll have the FireTail platform set up and ready to manage AI resources, integrations, notifications, and more.
+Additionally, you'll be able to view findings, access reports, and configure model scans for automated tasks on your AI Models, among other features.
 For more comprehensive documentation, explore the available categories or visit specific sections linked above.